PowerShell/PowerShell-RFC/1-Draft/RFC0000-Experimental-Feature-User-Experience.md

 Experimental features are read and enabled at PowerShell startup, so a warning message will be provided informing the user:
 > Experimental feature changes will only be applied after restarting PowerShell.

+Upon success, there is no output other than the warning message.

 ## Alternate Proposals and Considerations

 ### Enabled property